 Visa extensions are handled by the Public Security Bureau (PSB), so you can apply for one in any reasonably sized town – the department will be called something like “Aliens’ Entry Exit Section”.
 The cost, and the amount of hassle you’ll have, varies greatly depending on where you are and your nationality.
 In particular, many places want to see a receipt from your accommodation, proving that you’re staying in the town in which you’re applying.

 A first extension, valid for a month, is easy to obtain and costs ¥160 (though US citizens pay more).
 However, the particular PSB office may decide to levy extra charges on top, or even waive the fee completely.
-In some small towns, the process takes ten minutes; in cities, it can take up to a week.
-The worst place to apply is Tibet (you’ll be given a week’s extension at most); next worst is Beijing and then Shanghai.
+Processing the application takes seven working days, and you need to apply at least seven days in advance of your old visa expiring.
+The worst place to apply (bar Tibet, of course) is Beijing, then Shanghai.

-A second or third extension is harder to get, and impossible if your visa was originally issued in Hong Kong.
-In major cities, you will probably be turned away, though you’d be unlucky to come away without some kind of extension from PSB offices in small towns.
+A second or third extension is harder to get, and is impossible if your visa was originally issued in Hong Kong.
+In major cities, you will probably be turned away, though you’d be unlucky not to be given some kind of extension from PSB offices in small towns.
 You will be asked your reasons for wanting an extension – simply saying you want to spend more time in this wonderful country usually goes down well, or you could cite illness or transport delays.
 Don’t admit to being low on funds.
 Fourth or even fifth extensions are possible, but you’ll need to foster connections with a PSB office.
 Ask advice from a local independent travel agent – they often have the right sort of contacts.
-In Shanghai and Beijing, it is possible to get extra extensions from a visa agent – they advertise in the back of expat magazines.
+In Shanghai and Beijing, it is possible to get extra extensions from a visa agent – they advertise in expat magazines.